cloudfoundry-community-attic/logstash-docker-boshrelease/images/logstash-dev/README.md

 cfcommunity/logstash         latest              589dac296411        15 minutes ago      885.9 MB
 ```

-To push the image to your Docker Hub registry account:
+Push the image to your Docker Hub registry account:

 ```
 $ docker push $DOCKER_USER/logstash
 ```

-### Run the image
+### Run the image locally

-To run the image and bind to host port 514, 9200, 9300:
+To run the image and bind to host port 514 (syslog), 9200, 9300, 5601 (kibana4):

 ```
-$ docker run -d --name logstash -p 514:514 -p 9200:9200 -p 9300:9300 $DOCKER_USER/logstash
+$ docker run -d --name logstash -p 514:514 -p 9200:9200 -p 9300:9300 -p 5601:5601 $DOCKER_USER/logstash
 ```

-### bosh-lite
+### Setup bosh-lite

-If you run `cfcommunity/logsearch-dev` or your own version, then Kibana 4 is included.

-If you are running it in bosh-lite then you'll need to map its port `5601` to the host VM:
+The the `logstash-dev` `Dockerfile` includes Kibana 4 which runs on port 5601.
+To access this thru bosh-lite involves adding a port route to the host VM.

 From the `bosh-lite` project: